nadavmatalon/sudoku_web/README.md

 ##Functional Description

-* The app contains a built-in `Puzzle Generator` that can generate random puzzles at 5 different levels of difficulty, ranging from __Very Easy__ to __Very Hard__.
+* The app contains a single class called 'Grid' that can generate and solve random puzzles at 5 different levels of difficulty, ranging from __Very Easy__ to __Very Hard__.

-* To start the game, click on the `Down Arrow` to open up the Control Pannel, select the level of difficulty you like and click on `New Puzzle`.
+* To start the game, click on the arrow to open the Control Panel, select the level of difficulty you like on the slider and click on `New Puzzle`.

 * At this point, you can close the Control Panel and start filling-in the blank spaces on the grid with numbers according to the rules of the game